MithrilJS/mithril.js/docs/simple-application.md

 Let's add routing to our application.

 Routing means binding a screen to a unique URL, to create the ability to go from one "page" to another.
-Mithril is designed for Single Page Applications, so these "pages" aren't necessarily different HTML files in the traditional sense of the word.
+Mithril.js is designed for Single Page Applications, so these "pages" aren't necessarily different HTML files in the traditional sense of the word.
 Instead, routing in Single Page Applications retains the same HTML file throughout its lifetime, but changes the state of the application via JavaScript.
 Client side routing has the benefit of avoiding flashes of blank screen between page transitions, and can reduce the amount of data being sent down from the server when used in conjunction with an web service oriented architecture (i.e. an application that downloads data as JSON instead of downloading pre-rendered chunks of verbose HTML).

 We can add routing by changing the `m.mount` call to a `m.route` call: